nasa/fprime/Svc/Framer/docs/sdd.md

 Solid horizontal arrows represent synchronous port invocations, and open horizontal arrows represent asynchronous port invocations.

+These diagrams assume that, in the
+<a href="fpi-impl">implementation of `Svc::FramingProtocolInterface`</a>,
-These diagrams assume that each downlink frame contains a single packet.
+each downlink frame contains a single packet.
+This is a common use case; for example, the F Prime standard downlink protocol is implemented this way.

 #### 6.2.1.
 Sending a Telemetry Packet